 Cadillac XTS Interior

-The 2014 Cadillac XTS seats five, and comes with leather upholstery and power-adjustable front seats.
+The 2014 Cadillac XTS seats five and comes with leather upholstery and power-adjustable front seats.
 Optional features include heated front and rear seats, ventilated front seats and a heated steering wheel.
 Reviewers think the front and rear seats are very comfortable and offer plenty of head- and legroom.

-The 2013 Cadillac XTS comes with push-button start, rear parking sensors, dual-zone automatic climate control and Cadillac’s CUE infotainment system, which includes an eight-speaker Bose stereo, satellite and HD Radio, Bluetooth phone and audio streaming, voice recognition, an SD card slot and a USB port.
-Options and features available on higher trims include a sunroof, tri-zone automatic climate control, navigation, a 14-speaker surround sound audio system, a dual-screen rear-seat Blu-Ray player and a backup camera.
-Available safety and driver assistance features include adaptive cruise control and rear cross-path detection, as well as forward collision warning, blind spot monitoring and lane departure warning and automatic parking assistance, which can help the driver steer the car into a parallel parking space.
+The 2014 Cadillac XTS comes with push-button start, rear parking sensors, dual-zone automatic climate control, an eight-speaker Bose audio system, satellite and HD Radio, Bluetooth phone and audio streaming and Cadillac’s CUE infotainment system.
+Available features include a sunroof, tri-zone automatic climate control, navigation, a 14-speaker surround sound audio system, a dual-screen rear-seat Blu-Ray player and a backup camera.
+Also available are adaptive cruise control, forward collision warning, blind spot monitoring, lane departure warning and automatic parking assistance, which can help the driver steer the car into a parallel parking space.

 Next Steps: Cadillac XTS

 - View the best prices for the 2014 Cadillac XTS

 - Calculate monthly payment and apply for a loan